LanreFoan/Titanic-Data-Exploration/README.md

 5. Passengers with family had a ~50% survival rate, compared to ~30% for solo travellers.
 Families, especially those with young children, may have been prioritised at lifeboats.

-6. Survivors were only marginally younger on average ⁓28 years than non-survivors ⁓30 years
+6. Survivors were only marginally younger on average ⁓28 years, than non-survivors ⁓30 years

 ---